What Is A Physician Assistant?

 A relationship founded in trust

 “Our surgeons trust and respect their physician assistants,” says Osgood.
 “That trust is important to our patients—and to us.
-Often, Dr. Hoeffel will tell patients, ‘I want you to come back and meet with Brett next time.
+Often, my supervising physician will tell patients, ‘I want you to come back and meet with Brett next time.
 He’s a master’s degree PA and he’s been working with me for 12 years.
 I would trust Brett to take care of me and my family.’
 That message makes our patient feel more at ease.
 They know that if their doctor trusts me, they can trust me too.”

 More resources for you